 This system is certified to NSF/ANSI standards 42, 53, 401, and P473.
-It removes 99 percent of lead and asbestos and 96 percent of chlorine, chloramines, and 73 other harmful contaminants while maintaining naturally occurring minerals including calcium, potassium, and magnesium.
+Aquasana says it removes 99 percent of lead and asbestos and 96 percent of chlorine, chloramines, and 73 other harmful contaminants while maintaining naturally occurring minerals including calcium, potassium, and magnesium.

 The iSpring Countertop Drinking Water Filtration System gets our top recommendation for its WQA-tested filter, which effectively removes 95 percent of chlorine, odors, sand, silt, sediment, and rust—and it's easy to install, too.
 For specifically fluoride removal, the RKIN AlcaPure is one of the most efficient reverse osmosis filters.